bagnaram/bagnaram.github.io/_posts/2019-10-26-taiwan-japan-2.md

 </div>

 We boarded the bus and the ride through many treacherous valleys and pristine mountains.
-We really gained elevation, and the climate became cooler, while the trees becomming more beautiful.
+We really gained elevation, and the climate became cooler, while the trees becoming more beautiful.
 The weather was still cloudy, so we couldn't see the peaks.
 The trees were starting to change to a spectrum of gold and ruby colors.
 We reached the Kamikichi bus terminal around 11AM and we all rented luggage storage for a few hours.
 We would walk around Kamikochi and enjoy the scenic views before boarding the second bus to Motsumoto.
 And the views were incredible.
 The short hike brought us to a river split between two mountains.
 The river featured a bright red suspension bridge to walk across and take photos.
 And boy did we take lots and lots of them!
 We spent some time enjoying the majesty of it all, and before long, boarded the bus headed towards Motsumoto.

 <script src="https://cdn.jsdelivr.net/npm/publicalbum@latest/embed-ui.min.js" async></script>
 <div class="pa-gallery-player-widget" style="width:960px; height:480px; display:none;"